 - EB-1 remains current across the board.

-Below is a summary of the November 2013 Visa Bulletin with respect to family-based petitions:
+Below is a summary of the June 2014 Visa Bulletin with respect to family-based categories:

 Current Priority Date?

 Our office stands ready to assist in the applicable process to take advantage of a current (or close to current) priority date.
-Those applicants whose priority dates are current as of the November 2013 Visa Bulletin may be eligible to process their (and their family members’) I-485 Adjustment of Status applications from within the U.S. or process their immigrant visa at a U.S. Consulate abroad.
-Please do not hesitate to contact us if our office can help you take advantage of this significant forward movement in the cutoff dates.
+Those applicants whose priority dates are current as of the June 2014 Visa Bulletin may be eligible to process their (and their family members’) I-485 Adjustment of Status applications from within the U.S. or process their immigrant visa at a U.S. Consulate abroad.
+This is even more important for those applicants who are current as of the May 2014 Visa Bulletin but will not be current any longer under the June 2014 Visa Bulletin.
+Please do not hesitate to contact us if our office can help you take advantage of this (very time-sensitive for some) opportunity to file I-485 applications.
 We are also happy to provide a free quote for preparing and filing your I-485 application.